mariacuffaro/GildedRoseKataRuby/README.md

 ```
 As an innkeeper
 I want to know the quality of my Items
-So that I can be sure of Quality
+So that I know the value of them

 As an innkeeper
 I want to know how far away the sell by date is for an item